Shirral/folksy-stichers/README.md

 **Sarah's Hand Embroidery** on YouTube
 - **[How to do French Knots](https://youtu.be/mVqPzHw1x0w)** by **Sarah's Hand Embroidery** on YouTube

+### Text used:
+- the text in the "Welcome" section, the meta description of index.html, and the descriptions of the stitches on the "Our Stitches" page have been generated with ChatGPT.
+These were then edited to fit the needs of the project better.
+- everything else was written by me.

 ### How-to references used: